Choose another lake

 These new fish species collections probably entered the Preserve from the Illinois River through the new control structure site.
 The size of these fish indicate that they arrived through a large passage like the control structure.
 The silver carp, bighead carp and the grass carp had extremely robust body conditions.
 Their growth rate is currently at an accelerated rate in the Preserve.
 No reproduction and recruitment has been documented at this time for the Asian carp species.

-The presence of an expanding population of common carp, grass carp and silver carp is an ominous sign for the future aquatic habitat in the Preserve.
+The presence of an expanding population of native buffalo species, common carp, grass carp and silver carp is an ominous sign for the future aquatic habitat in the Preserve.
 The rapid removal of the submerged aquatic plant community through consumption by the grass carp, and decreased water clarity from algal blooms stimulated by the silver carp biomass may soon reach a critical tipping point.
 Then the reduced water clarity will likely allow the common carp to achieve very high reproduction and recruitment in the Preserve.
 A rapid degradation of the aquatic habitat, submerged aquatic plant community, and native fish population is the factual, proven result from a high common carp density.

 Additional Lake Information: Public access to the water bodies on the Emiquon Preserve is limited to registered boats.
 Free annual registration to access the site for all users is required and available at the adjacent Dickson Mounds State Museum.
 Only electric trolling motors are allowed.
 No gas motors are allowed on the boats.